gvwilson/thirdbit/src/fiction/santas/index.md

   </div>
 </div>

-> **A Warning**
->
-> You probably think this is a Christmas story because of the santas,
-> but it's not:
-> it's about right and wrong and figuring out who you are.
+*You probably think this is a Christmas story because of the santas, but it's not: it's about right and wrong and figuring out who you are.
-> There are many footnotes and explosions but only one kiss,
-> and if you need someone to hold your hand during the scary bits
-> you're out of luck.
+There are many footnotes and explosions but only one kiss, and if you need someone to hold your hand during the scary bits you're out of luck.
-> I'm just a book, and we don't have hands.
+I'm just a book, and we don't have hands.*

 <ol id="toc"></ol>